gbif/hp-new-zealand/get-involved.md

 * priorities for data
 * ideas to help grow the biodiversity data community in Aotearoa New Zealand

-We hope to provide a number of avenues take part in these conversations.
+We hope to provide a number of avenues to take part in these conversations in the future.
 In the meantime please contact us via email (XXXXX)

 ### Tell us about it
 Tell us about biodiversity data related activity that we can highlight as news items on the GBIF-NZ website.
 These activities may include a range of topics such as:
-* biodiveristy or biodiversity data events
+* biodiversity or biodiversity data events
 * mobilisation of biodiversity data sets
 * establishment and/or progress of biodiversity data  initatives
 * research using GBIF mobilised
 * benefits that have occurred through the use or mobilisation of biodiversity data
-* new biodiveristy data tools
+* new biodiversity data tools

 Please send news items, or suggestions for news items, to XXXX.
 If sending a new items please include:
 * A title for the news item